 Home » Things to know »

-Saving energy with NeuroomNet
+Save energy with NeuroomNet

-Small digital exhibits in the museum
+Small digital exhibit in the museum

 Structure

-Devices | ~Consumption | Unit |
+Devices | ~consumption | Unit |

 1x PC/Computer | 200 | Wh |

-1x 36″ Monitor | 35 | Wh |
+1x 36″ monitor | 35 | Wh |

-1x 15″ Touchscreen | 15 | Wh |
+1x 15″ touchscreen | 15 | Wh |

 Continuous operation 24/7

-At 24h/day, 7 days/week and 52 weeks/year
+At 24h/day, 7 days/week and 52 weeks/year.

-Consumption: approx. 200 kWh/year
+Consumption: approx. 2,200 kWh/year

 Cost per exhibit at 45 cents/kWh: 990 €/year